 Visit Zilker Park once and you’ll see why it’s kind of a big deal in Austin.
 The beloved 351-acre greenspace has it all.
 Have a picnic or play on the massive verdant lawn, go for a ride on the Zilker Zephyr miniature train, stop and smell the flowers at the Zilker Botanical Gardens, and catch a concert at the Zilker Hillside Theatre.
 Along with all of this, the park offers access to Lady Bird Lake and is home to the Austin Nature and Science Center.
 Yet the best part is that it’s just minutes away from downtown Austin, making Zilker Park a convenient urban retreat no matter where you are in town.

 Climb Mount Bonnell

-With its rocky limestone cliffs and rolling hills covered in verdant oaks, it’s fair to say Austin is a pretty place.
+With its rocky limestone cliffs and rolling hills covered in live oaks, it’s fair to say Austin is a pretty place.
 Fortunately, the capital of Texas is full of neat vantage points where you can appreciate its scenic charm.
 One of the best is Mount Bonnell on the northwest side of town.
-Hike to the summit, perched at 785 feet above sea level, and you’ll enjoy a remarkable view of the Austin skyline and the Colorado River.
+Take the limestone steps to the summit, perched at 785 feet above sea level, and you’ll enjoy a remarkable view of the Austin skyline and the Colorado River.